libsdl-org/SDL/docs/README-migration.md

 ## SDL_mutex.h

+SDL_MUTEX_MAXWAIT has been removed; it suggested there was a maximum timeout one could outlive, instead of an infinite wait.
+Instead, pass a -1 to functions that accepted this symbol.

 SDL_LockMutex and SDL_UnlockMutex now return void; if the mutex is valid (including being a NULL pointer, which returns immediately), these functions never fail.
 If the mutex is invalid or the caller does something illegal, like unlock another thread's mutex, this is considered undefined behavior.

 The following functions have been renamed: